-Hi friends, in this article, I am discuss about the working principle of hydroelectric power plant and hope you will appreciate it.
+Hi friends, in this article, I am discussing the working principle of hydroelectric power plant, and I hope you will appreciate it.

-A power plant which utilizes the potential energy of water for the generation of electrical energy is known as a hydroelectric power plant.
+A power plant that utilizes the potential energy of water for the generation of electrical energy is known as a hydroelectric power plant.

-Hydroelectric power plants are generally located in hilly areas where dams can be built easily and large water reservoirs can be made.
-In a hydro power plant, water head is created by building a dam across a river or lake.
+Hydroelectric power plants are generally located in hilly areas where dams can be built easily, and large water reservoirs can be made.
+In a hydropower plant, a water head is created by building a dam across a river or lake.
 From the dam, water is fed to a water turbine.

 Working Principle of Hydroelectric Power Plant